How to Enable Adobe Flash Player in Chrome, Firefox, Opera, and Edge

 If you want to add exceptions and allow or block certain websites from running Flash, click "Manage exceptions...".

 Enter the website address and choose whether you want to block this page from running Flash or allow it.
 Click "Done" when you have finished managing exceptions.
 Now you know how to enable Flash in Opera and how to manage Flash exceptions.

 In this guide, we are using Microsoft Edge version 41.
 If you are using a different version, the settings might also be different.
 Microsoft Edge usually updates automatically during Windows Update.
 If your Windows operating system is up-to-date, you should also have the latest Microsoft Edge.

-To enable Adobe Flash Player in Microsoft Edge, open it and click the three dots in the top-right corner and select "Settings".
+To enable Adobe Flash Player in Microsoft Edge, open it, click the three dots in the top-right corner, and select "Settings".

 Scroll down the settings list and click "View advanced settings" under Advanced settings.